winglang/wing/rfcs/epic-user-journey-is-tracked.md

 ## Event Sources

-This is a list of sources where we are going to gather analytics event from:
+This is a list of sources where we are going to gather analytics events from:

 - Winglang.io (including blog.winglang.io and docs.winglang.io)
 - Monada.io